Wet-on-Wet Oil Painting Holiday in the Isle of Wight

 Our last day and a final opportunity to paint something different.
 We will chat about our discoveries so far and decide upon a final landscape whether we go for something entirely different or expand further on what we have already done.
-By the time you finish, you’ll realise how easily new ideas and styles can be applied leaving you with the wish to explore it further.
-We'll also have the opportunity, if we wish, to exhibit our final pieces of work during the evening for the other guests to enjoy.
+By the time you finish, you’ll realise how easily new ideas and styles can be applied leaving you with the wish to explore this medium further.
+We'll also have the opportunity, if you wish, to exhibit our final pieces of work during the evening for the other guests to enjoy.

 Departure DayDepart after a leisurely breakfast.

 What to Bring